BeyondPlay Now Live in Ontario

 Key takeaways:

-• BeyondPlay will work with operators in ON
+- BeyondPlay will work with operators in ON

-• The company makes its debut in the North American market
+- The company makes its debut in the North American market

 A new name has entered Ontario’s iGaming market.
 BeyondPlay, a private game provider, received a gaming-related supplier license from the Alcohol and Gaming Commission of Ontario (AGCO) to deliver its content and services to operators running in the Canadian province.

-Now live in Ontario, the company can build B2B partnerships and offer its services to legal operators in the industry to create exclusive in-house jackpots for their casino, live casino, and sports betting offerings.
+Now live in Ontario, the company can build B2B partnerships and offer its services to legal operators in the industry to create exclusive slot jackpots for their casino, live casino, and sports betting offerings.

 The Ontario license is a massive achievement for the B2B start-up company, and it’s its first step into the North American market.
-“We are honored to be officially registered as a gambling software provider in Ontario by AGCO, a testament to our unwavering dedication to compliance and responsible gaming,” said Andrii Grygorovych, Head of Compliance at BeyondPlay.
+“We are honoured to be officially registered as a gambling software provider in Ontario by AGCO, a testament to our unwavering dedication to compliance and responsible gaming,” said Andrii Grygorovych, Head of Compliance at BeyondPlay.

 In recent months, the supplier also acquired several European licenses, including the UK, Sweden, and the Malta Gaming Authority.